RebinW/active-directory-domain-services/02-dns-configuration/02-forward-lookup-zones.md

 These zones hold record types that resolve hostnames to IP addresses.
 Althrough many different record types exist in these zones common for most of them is that they map hostnames to IP addresses.

 At first I had a hard time distinguishing the two forward lookup zones from each other, reason being mainly because SRV records exists in both.
 I learned that the answer different questions. klarstroem.local answers questions like:
   - which servers provide LDAP for this domain
   - which servers provide Kerberos authentication

 The _msdcs zone one the other hand is used for Active Directory infrastructure discovery.
 It answers questions like:
   - Which machines are domain controllers?
   - which servers are global catelog seervers
   - which DC own a particular directory object
   - Which DC should replication use

+So the difference is **service discovery** vs **infrastructure discovery**

 Common record types in forward lookup zones are:
 - A records